conchyliculture/wikipoff-tools/README.md

 ### Troubleshooting

-How to fix: `Error: database or disk is full (for example after the VACUUM command)` SQlite will use PRAGMA temp_store_directory; for its temporary work.
-It defaults to /tmp.
+`Error: database or disk is full (for example after the VACUUM command)`

-If your /tmp is lacking some space, you can do:
+SQlite uses `temp_store_directory` for its temporary work.
+It defaults to `/tmp`.
+For the `VACUUM` operation, your `/tmp` needs to be at least as large as the generated sqlite file.
+You can change the `temp_store_directory` and then VACUUM this way :

     sqlite> PRAGMA temp_store_directory = '<some place with disk space>';
     sqlite> PRAGMA temp_store =1;